grafana/mimir/cmd/mimirtool/README.md

 ##### Rules Check

-This commands checks rules against the recommended [best practices](https://prometheus.io/docs/practices/rules/) for rules.
+This command checks rules against the recommended [best practices](https://prometheus.io/docs/practices/rules/) for rules.
 This command does not interact with your Cortex cluster.

-    cortextool rules check ./example_rules_one.yaml
+    mimirtool rules check ./example_rules_one.yaml

+##### Rules Diff

+This command compares rules against the rules in your Mimir cluster.

+    mimirtool rules diff ./example_rules_one.yaml

+##### Rules Sync

+This command compares rules against the rules in your Mimir cluster.
+It applies any differences to your Mimir cluster.

+    mimirtool rules sync ./example_rules_one.yaml

 #### Remote Read